eclipse-syson/syson/.github/PULL_REQUEST_TEMPLATE.md

 # PLEASE READ ALL ITEMS AND CHECK ONLY RELEVANT CHECKBOXES BELOW

+## Auto review

+- [ ] Have you reviewed this PR?
+Please do a first quick review, It is very useful to detect typos and missing copyrights, check comments, check your code...
+The reviewer will thank you for that :)

 ## Project management

 - [ ] Has the pull request been added to the relevant milestone?